Dhaliabari: Area overview

 The map alongside shows the north-central part of the district.
 It has the highest level of urbanisation in an overwhelming rural district.
 22.08% of the population of the Cooch Behar Sadar subdivision lives in the urban areas and 77.92% lives in the rural areas.
 The entire district forms the flat alluvial flood plains of mighty rivers.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.

 Demographics

-As per the 2011 Census of India, Dhaliabari had a total population of 4,383.
-There were 2,265 (52%) males and 2,118 (48%) females.
+As per the 2011 Census of India, Dhaliabari had a total population of 4,383, with 2,265 (52%) males and 2,118 (48%) females.
 There were 453 persons in the age range of 0 to 6 years.
 The total number of literate people in Dhaliabari was 3,112 (79.19% of the population over 6 years).